 Now look at the cumulative effect of this crediting methodology over the 10 years ending Dec.
-31, 2012.
-The S&P 500 average annual return was 7.10% (4.95% without dividends), while the indexed annuity returned only 2.86% annually—despite an 8% initial bonus and guaranteed annual floor of 0%.
-The return on indexed annuities is typically comparable to a conservative investment product's return, and not the stock market, a stock market index, or stock fund returns.
+31, 2013.
+The S&P 500 average annual return was 7.41% (5.21% without dividends), while the indexed annuity returned only 3.23% annually—despite an 8% initial bonus and guaranteed annual floor of 0%.
+The return on indexed annuities is typically comparable to a conservative investment product's return, and not to the stock market, a stock market index, or stock fund returns.

-To better understand this, let’s take a look at an indexed annuity example which compares historical S&P 500 returns with a conservative investment strategy (a portfolio that has 90% invested in 10-year zero-coupon Treasuries3 and the other 10% invested in the S&P 500 index).
+To better understand this, let’s take a look at another example, this time comparing an indexed annuity with a conservative investment strategy - a portfolio that has 90% invested in 10-year zero-coupon Treasuries3 and the other 10% invested in the S&P 500 index.

 In our example, both start with $100,000 invested.
 The assumptions for the indexed annuity include: